brandonbottini/Final-Project/Defensive Report.md

 #### Name of Alert 1
 Excessive HTTP Errors is implemented as follows:
   - **Metric**: Packetbeat
-  - **Threshold**: WHEN count() GROUPED OVER top 5 'http,response.status_code' IS ABOVE 400 FOR THE LAST 5 minutes
+  - **Threshold**: WHEN count() GROUPED OVER top 5 'http.response.status_code' IS ABOVE 400 FOR THE LAST 5 minutes
-  - **Vulnerability Mitigated**: TODO
+  - **Vulnerability Mitigated**: Ennumeration/Brute Force
-  - **Reliability**: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.
+  - **Reliability**: This alert doesn't generates a lots of false positives/false negatives.
+The rate of the reliability of this alert is medium or high.

 #### Name of Alert 2
 HTTP Request Size Monitor is implemented as follows:
   - **Metric**: Packetbeat
   - **Threshold**: WHEN sum() of http.request.bytes OVER all documents IS ABOVE 3500 FOR THE LAST 1 minute
-  - **Vulnerability Mitigated**: TODO
+  - **Vulnerability Mitigated**: DDOS
-  - **Reliability**: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.
+  - **Reliability**: This alert doesn't generates a lots of false positives/false negatives.
+The reliability of this alert is high.

 #### Name of Alert 3
 Alert 3 is implemented as follows:
   - **Metric**: Metricbeat
   - **Threshold**: WHEN max() OF system.process.cpu.total.pct OVER all documents IS ABOVE 0.5 FOR THE LAST 5 minutes
-  - **Vulnerability Mitigated**: TODO
+  - **Vulnerability Mitigated**: DDOS
-  - **Reliability**: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.
+  - **Reliability**: This alert doesn't generates a lots of false positives/false negatives.
+The reliability of this alert is high.

-_TODO Note: Explain at least 3 alerts.
-Add more if time allows._

-### Suggestions for Going Further (Optional)
-_TODO_:
-- Each alert above pertains to a specific vulnerability/exploit.
-Recall that alerts only detect malicious behavior, but do not stop it.
-For each vulnerability/exploit identified by the alerts above, suggest a patch.
-E.g., implementing a blocklist is an effective tactic against brute-force attacks.
-It is not necessary to explain _how_ to implement each patch.

-The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats, identified by the alerts above.
-In addition to watching for occurrences of such threats, the network should be hardened against them.
-The Blue Team suggests that IT implement the fixes below to protect the network:
-- Vulnerability 1
-  - **Patch**: TODO: E.g., _install `special-security-package` with `apt-get`_
-  - **Why It Works**: TODO: E.g., _`special-security-package` scans the system for viruses every day_
-- Vulnerability 2
-  - **Patch**: TODO: E.g., _install `special-security-package` with `apt-get`_
-  - **Why It Works**: TODO: E.g., _`special-security-package` scans the system for viruses every day_
-- Vulnerability 3
-  - **Patch**: TODO: E.g., _install `special-security-package` with `apt-get`_
-  - **Why It Works**: TODO: E.g., _`special-security-package` scans the system for viruses every day_